by Jason Wasserman MD PhD FRCPC

-There are four ways for a virus to enter the human body.
+There are four ways for a virus to enter the human body: inhalation, oral ingestion, direct transfer, and through the skin.
 The way a virus enters the body will determine how it spreads, how quickly it spreads, and who is most likely to become infected.

 Droplets are produced when people who are already infected with the virus and contagious cough or sneeze.
-Once in the air, the virus filled droplets can enter another person body through their nose or mouth.
+Once in the air, the virus-filled droplets can enter another person’s body through their nose or mouth.
 Droplets can also land on the surface of an object and be transferred to the nose, mouth, or eyes by hand.

-Viruses that spread through droplets often effect the nose, throat, and lungs with symptoms that include nasal congestion, sore throat, cough, and difficultly breathing.
+Viruses that spread through droplets often affect the nose, throat, and lungs with symptoms that include nasal congestion, sore throat, cough, and difficulty breathing.

 Diseases caused by viruses spread through droplets include COVID – 19, SARS, influenza, and the common cold.